-“Miss Garland is arch, pert and michievious, and when it comes to dancing she is immense.” – Gilbert Kanour, “The Pirate” review, 1948
+“Miss Garland is arch, pert and mischievous, and when it comes to dancing she is immense.” – Gilbert Kanour, “The Pirate” review, 1948

 August 17, 1934: The first night of a seven-night engagement for Judy and her sisters, as “The Gumm Sisters” at the Oriental Theater in Chicago.

-This was a milestone in Judy’s career as this was the engagement during which George Jessel suggested they change their name from “Gumm” to “Garland.”
+This was a milestone in Judy’s career as it was this engagement during which George Jessel suggested the trio change their name from “Gumm” to “Garland.”
 The name change was too late to affect the newspaper ads, as this clipping proves.

-The trio was in Chicago, with mom Ethel, on a working tour of the World’s Fair.
-They would work their way back home to California in mid-September.
+The trio was in Chicago, with mom Ethel, having worked their way from California to the World’s Fair.
+They worked their way back home to California in mid-September.

 August 17, 1937: This review of Broadway Melody of 1938, plus a four-page spread promoting the film (and mostly its star Robert Taylor via the promotion of a short subject), appeared in the “Film Daily” trade paper.